Single-cell sequencing: Example of a droplet based platform - 10X method

-This platform of single cell RNA sequencing allows to analyze transcriptomes on a cell-by-cell basis by the use of microfluidic partitioning to capture single cells and prepare next-generation sequencing (NGS) cDNA libraries.
+This platform of single cell RNA sequencing allows the analysis of transcriptomes on a cell-by-cell basis by the use of microfluidic partitioning to capture single cells and prepare next-generation sequencing (NGS) cDNA libraries.
 The droplets based platform enables massively parallel sequencing of mRNA in a large numbers of individual cells by capturing single cell in oil droplet.

-Overall, in a first stage individual cells are captured separately and lysed, then reverse transcription (RT) of mRNA is performed and cDNA library is obtained.
+In the first stage, individual cells are captured separately and lysed, then reverse transcription (RT) of mRNA is performed and cDNA library is obtained.
 To select mRNA, the RT is performed with a single-stranded sequence of deoxythymine (oligo dT) primer which bind specifically the poly(A) tail of mRNA molecules.
 Subsequently, the amplified cDNA library is used for sequencing.

-So, the first step of the method is the single cell encapsulation and library preparation.
+The first step of the method is the single cell encapsulation and library preparation.
 Cells are encapsulated into Gel Beads-in-emulsion (GEMs) thanks to an automate.
 To form these vesicle, the automate uses a microfluidic chip and combines all components with oil.
 Each functional GEM contains a single cell, a single Gel Bead, and RT reagents.
 On the Gel Bead, olignonucleotides composed by 4 distincts parts are bound: PCR primer (essential for the sequencing); 10X barcoded oligonucleotides; Unique Molecular Identifier (UMI) sequence; PolydT sequence (that enables capture of poly-adenylated mRNA molecules).

-Within each GEM reaction vesicle, a single cell is lysed and undergo reverse transcription. cDNA from the same cell are identified thanks to a common 10X barcode.
+Within each GEM reaction vesicle, a single cell is lysed and undergoes reverse transcription. cDNA from the same cell are identified thanks to a common 10X barcode.

-In addition, the number of UMIs express the gene expression level and its analyse allows to detect highly variable genes.
+In addition, the number of UMIs express the gene expression level and its analysis enables detection of highly variable genes.
 Those data are often used for either cellular phenotype classification or new subpopulation identification.

 The final step of the platform is the sequencing.
 Libraries generated can be directly used for single cell whole transcriptome sequencing or target sequencing workflows.
 The sequencing is performed by using the Illumina dye sequencing method.
 This sequencing method is based on sequencing by synthesis (SBS) principle and the use of reversible dye-terminator that enables the identification of each single nucleotid.

 In order to read the transcript sequences on one end, and the barcode and UMI on the other end, paired-end sequencing readers are required.

 The droplet-based platform allows the detection of rare cell types thanks to its high throughput.
 In fact, 500 to 20,000 cells are captured per sample from a single cell suspension.
 The protocol is performed easily and allows a high cell recovery rate of up to 65%.
 The global workflow of the droplet-based platform takes 8 hours and so is faster than the Microwell-based method (BD Rhapsody), which takes 10 hours.

 However, it presents some limitations as the need of fresh samples and the final detection of only 10% mRNA.

 The major difference between the droplet-based method and the microwell-based method is the technique used for partitioning cells.